Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Against Backdoor Detection

-The proof of Theorem~\ref{thm:weight analysis} is given in the Appendix.
-This theorem shows the difference of gradient on the parameters between the backdoored models poisoned by a \ourmethod{}-enhanced attack and the benign models is always smaller than the difference between the backdoored models poisoned by the same attack without \ourmethod{} enhancement, which implies it is not easier to distinguish the \ourmethod{} poisoned models from benign models than to distinguish the backdoored models without \ourmethod{} enhancement from the benign models.

-We then evaluated the effectiveness of \ourmethod{} against the weight analysis-based backdoor detection, which has been adopted by some teams and performed well in some cases in recent backdoor competitions~\cite{trojai, NIPS_competation}.
-Here we selected Trojan Signature (TS)\cite{trojan_signiture}, MNTD\cite{MNTD}, Activation Clustering (AC)~\cite{clustering} and ABS~\cite{abs}, the representative methods based on weight analysis.
-We computed their AUCs on 20 models using VGG16, including ten clean models and ten backdoored models, respectively, trained on each of the three datasets (CIFA-10, MNIST, and GTSRB).
-The backdoored models were poisoned by the three backdoor attacks with or without the \ourmethod{} enhancement, respectively.
-Here, the three attacks were selected because they were shown to be effective against the weight analysis-based backdoor defense.
+Here we selected Trojan Signature (TS)\cite{trojan_signiture}, MNTD\cite{MNTD}, Activation Clustering (AC)~\cite{AC} , Beatrix~\cite{ma2022beatrix} and ABS~\cite{abs}, the representative methods based on weight analysis.
+We computed their AUCs on 20 models using VGG16, including ten clean models and ten backdoored models, respectively, trained on each of the three datasets (CIFA-10, MNIST, and Tiny ImageNet).
+The backdoored models were poisoned by the five backdoor attacks with or without the \ourmethod{} enhancement, respectively.
+Here, the five attacks were selected because they were shown to be effective against the weight analysis-based backdoor defense.
 Due to the space limit, we only present the most important results in Table \ref{tab: weight analysis results}, the entire results are presented in Table~\ref{tab:weight analysis AUC entire}.
-In general, the detection ability (AUC) by the weight analysis methods is lower or comparable on the three attacks when they are enhanced by \ourmethod{}, indicating \ourmethod{} enhancement does not reduce the effectiveness of these attacks against the weight analysis backdoor defense.
+In general, the detection ability (AUC) by the weight analysis methods is lower or comparable on the five attacks when they are enhanced by \ourmethod{}, indicating \ourmethod{} enhancement does not reduce the effectiveness of these attacks against the weight analysis backdoor defense.